czbiohub/bam2fasta/paper/paper.md

 # Glossary

-Sharding, splitting, tiling synonymously used terms represent looking at a subset of a complete dataset.
+Sharding, splitting, tiling are synonymously used terms to represent looking at a subset of a complete dataset.
 When the dataset is images it's usually referred in image rendering world as tiling.
 In computer science, the most common term to explain the phenomenon for any dataset is sharding.
 Sharding here is used to enable analyzing a large `.bam` file simultaneously on multiple processes.

 MapReduce is a phenomenon commonly used in the "Big Data" computing world to map a function/algorithm on a subset of data and reduce/combine the result from each piece of data.